ShaunEvening/fetch-in-react-example/README.md

 ### What Is A Promise?

-Promises are a way to respond asynchronously to something in javascript.
+Promises are a way to handle asynchronous actions in javascript.
 Whenever the code inside a promise is completed the promise will `resolve` and we can run code in response to that completion. however, if the code inside the promise fails in some way the promise will `reject` and we can decide how to handle that error.

 Consider the code snippet below. `promiseFunc` is a function that takes a string named `phrase` as a parameter and returns a promise.
 Inside of that promise we check whether or not `phrase` is an empty string.
 If `phrase` is not empty we wait 5 seconds before resolving the promise.
 However if `phrase` is empty, the promise is rejected with an error message.